-The role is a full time 2-year, fixed term contract.
-The role will be home-based, and line managed by RSPB NI’s Head of Species, and you will be part of the Operations and Land Team in RSPB NI.
+The role is a full time 2-year, fixed term contract and will be home-based or hybrid working (part office/part home).
+You will be line managed by RSPB NI’s Head of Species and be part of the Operations and Land Team in RSPB NI.
 You will work with senior conservation officers, conservation officers, policy officers, communications officers and other colleagues, and will report to a steering group comprising representatives from these groups.

 What we need from you:

 This is a Fixed-Term role for 2 years, for 37.5 hours per week.
 The RSPB reserves the right to extend or make this role permanent without further advertising dependent on business needs at the end of the contract term.

 We are looking to conduct interviews for this position on Friday 29th July 2022.
 For further information please contact [email protected]

 As part of this application process you will be asked to complete an application form including evidence on how you meet the skills, knowledge, and experience listed above.